ottozumkeller/QR-Code-Reader/README.md

     - `Settings > Privacy & Security > For Developers > PowerShell`
     - `Settings > Update & Security > For Developers > PowerShell`
     - `Settings > System > For Developers > PowerShell`
-- *(Recommended)* Enable your clipboard history under:
-  - `Settings > System > Clipboard > Clipboard History`
-  <br>Otherwise QR-Code Reader will still work, but the current clipboard content will be overwritten.

 ## Installation and Usage: